Domestic: (800) 748-3349 – International: (203) 743-3349

 | Analog vs Digital | Analog schemes vary the carrier continuously (e.g., amplitude modulation of an analog voice signal), while digital schemes use discrete states (ASK, FSK, PSK). |

-| Refractive vs Absorptive | Refractive modulators change the real part of the refractive index (e.g., Pockels effect), while absorptive modulators change optical absorption (e.g., electro‑absorption modulators). |
+| Refractive vs Absorptive | Refractive modulators change the real part of the refractive index (e.g., Pockels effect), and the acousto optic effect uses sound waves to induce refractive index changes for modulation.
+Absorptive modulators change optical absorption (e.g., electro‑absorption modulators), where electro absorption modulation involves changing the absorption of light in a semiconductor waveguide via an applied electric field. |

 | Bulk vs Waveguide | Bulk modulators operate on free‑space beams (e.g., acousto‑optic modulators), whereas waveguide modulators are integrated into optical fibers or chips for compact, low‑loss operation. |